kreczko/hep-dev-docs/content/windows/docker/index.md

 {{<img name="download" size="origin">}}

-You will need at least Docker version 2.3.0.2 and Windows 10 version 2004 or higher for all the features discussed on these pages.
-Please make sure to install WSL 2 _before_ installing Docker.
+You will need at Docker version &geq; 2.3.0.2 and Windows 10 version 2004 or higher for all the features discussed on these pages.
+Please make sure to install WSL and start it up _before_ installing Docker.
 If everything is setup correctly, you should see the following during the Docker installation:

 {{<img name="docker_install" size="origin">}}